 The choice for representing the three graph types as described in the following sections was driven by the structural and functional requirements for each of them.

-Fragment Graph
+Fragment Graph [Vivi]

 The fragment graphs, with their corresponding class FragmentGraph, are simple graph structures.
 Their nodes contain much information, but structurally they are simple directed graphs.
 A directed edge – representing the entailment relation – connects the node corresponding to a text fragment T with a node corresponding to the text fragment T minus one of T’s modifiers.